 – Faculty willing to open their classes to SoTL to increase research sample sizes, and

 – Scales for use in Scholarship of Teaching and Learning (SoTL).

 A non-profit entity, HIPPR was established with support from a Association for Psychological Science Teaching Grant.
-Housed at the University of Wisconsin-Green Bay, HIPPR will offer small research grants to catalyze research and cover costs for student research assistants (Coming Fall 2018).
+Currently housed at the University of Wisconsin-Green Bay, HIPPR moves to Oregon State University in Fall 2019.

 HIPPR is maintained by Regan A. R. Gurung, Ph.D., aided by the HIPPR Advisory Board.